-Maryland is a land of innovation and possibilities.
+Maryland is a state of innovation and possibilities.
 Its people are always striving for better communities, better businesses and better lives.

-Affordable and reliable energy can support all these ambitions, and there is perhaps no greater opportunity for progress than increasing the production and use of natural gas in Maryland.
+Affordable and reliable energy supports these ambitions, and there is perhaps no greater opportunity for progress than increasing the production and use of natural gas in Maryland.

 A report by the Sage Policy Group found that natural gas drilling in Maryland would support more than 1,800 jobs annually, with a labor income impact of more than $85 million.
 The value added to the economy is estimated at well over $316 million.

 Additionally, a recent Towson RESI study concluded that new pipeline construction would add 7,318 jobs with a combined $349.7 million in wages each year over the next ten years, in addition to the $77 million in pipeline revenue that already exists within the state.